Updated June 21, 2023

 - Sometimes borrowers become victims of predatory loan financing, where the lenders extend funds despite knowing imminent default owing to borrowers’ financial position.

 Some of the key takeaways of the article are:

-- Recourse debt is a loan type in which the borrower defaults; the lender is allowed to seize the collateral and other assets to recover the money.
+- Recourse debt is a loan type in which the borrower defaults; the lender can seize the collateral and other assets to recover the money.

-- Other assets that the lender may seize include income sources, deposit accounts, etc.
+- Other assets the lender may seize include income sources, deposit accounts, etc.